-6.1.3 Time from Emergency Unit / Department to in-patient ward.
+6.1.3 Time from Emergency Unit / Department to in-patient Bed.

-Time from Emergency Unit/ Department to in-patient ward
+Time from Emergency Unit/ Department to In-patient Bed

 Main Domain: Time

 Subdomain: Conveyance

-Indicator Definition: The percentage of patients' arrival at the Emergency unit/
+Indicator Definition: The percentage of patients' waiting time from admission decision at

-Department to their admission to an in-patient ward
+the Emergency unit/ Department to in-patient bed.

-Calculation: Numerator: Total number of patients waiting times in minutes (less
+Calculation: Numerator: Total number of patients whose waiting time from the

-than 180 minutes) for transfer patient from Emergency unit/

-Department to in-patient ward
+admission decision in the Emergency Department to transfer to an

+inpatient bed was less than 180 minutes.

-Denominator: Total number of Patients transferred from
+Denominator: Total number of patients transferred from

-Emergency unit/ Department to in-patient ward
+Emergency unit/ Department to in-patient bed

 Exclusions:

-Patients who leave against medical advice (LAMA).
+• Patients who leave against medical advice (LAMA).

-Patients who were transferred to another hospital.
+• Patients who were transferred to another hospital.

-Target: ТВА
+Target: 80%

 Methodology: Numerator/ denominator

 Measuring Unit: Percentage

 Reporting Frequency: Biannually

 Desired Direction: Higher is better

 Rationale: Metric of efficiency and quality

 KPI Source: DHA.

-6.2.
-Effectiveness
+6.2 Effectiveness

 6.2.1.
-Revisit Rate to The Emergency Department After 72 Hours of Initial Discharge.
+Revisit Rate to The Emergency Department Within or Less Than 72 Hours of Initial

+Discharge.

-Revisit Rate to The Emergency Unit/ Department After 72 Hours of Initial Discharge
+Revisit Rate to The Emergency Unit/ Department Within or Less Than 72 Hours of

+Initial Discharge

 Main Domain: Revisit Rates

 Subdomain: Effectiveness

 Indicator Definition: The percentage of patient revisit Emergency Unit/Department

-less than 72 hours of initial discharge for the same chief
+within or less than 72 hours of initial discharge for the same chief

 complaint

 Calculation: Numerator: Number of revisits to the Emergency

 Unit/Department within or less than 72 hours

-Denominator : Number of all discharged patients from Emergency
+Denominator: Number of all discharged patients from Emergency

 Unit/Department

 Exclusions:

 Scheduled referral visit

 Patient left without being seen

 Patient left against medical advice

 Admitted patients through ED.

 Wound care

 Dressing

-Infusion

-Unrelated Diagnosis
+InfusionUnrelated Diagnosis

+Torgoti NA

-Target: NA
+Target:

 Methodology: Numerator/ denominator x100.

 Measuring Unit: percentage

 Reporting Frequency: Biannually

 Desired Direction: Lower is better

 Rationale: Metric of effectiveness and quality

 KPI Source: DHA